-- (b) effects the release of any debt payable to the estate. - (2) The person is liable to account for estate assets to the extent of- - (a) the estate obtained, received or held by the person; or - (b) the debt released. - (3) However, the person's liability is reduced to the extent of any payment made by the person that might properly be made by a personal representative to whom a grant of representation of the estate is made. - 9.85 The model provision is drafted more simply and with a more accessible layout than the Victorian equivalent.
-This is very important in a section that sets out to define for informal administrators, who may not have legal training, the limits of their liability.
+- (1) This section applies if a person who does not hold a grant of representation of a deceased person's estate- - (a) obtains, receives or holds the estate other than for full and valuable consideration; or - (b) effects the release of any debt payable to the estate. - (2) The person is liable to account for estate assets to the extent of- - (a) the estate obtained, received or held by the person; or - (b) the debt released. - (3) However, the person's liability is reduced to the extent of any payment made by the person that might properly be made by a personal representative to whom a grant of representation of the estate is made.50 - 9.85 The model provision is drafted more simply and with a more accessible layout than the Victorian equivalent.
+This is very important in a section that sets out to define for informal administrators, who may not have legal training, the limits of their liability.51

 Note that the heading does not form part of the Act.
 Section 33 of the Administration and Probate Act 1958 (Vic) came into force prior to 1 January 2001 so this heading does not form part of the Act: Interpretation of Legislation Act 1984 (Vic) s 36(2A).

-National Committee for Uniform Succession Laws, Administration of Estates of Deceased Persons: Report of the National Committee for 50 Uniform Succession Laws to the Standing Committee of Attorneys General: Volume 4.
-Oueensland Law Reform Commission Report No 65 (2009) Draft Administration of Estates Bill 2009 cl 435 ('Administration of Estates: Volume 4').
-Ibid.
+National Committee for Uniform Succession Laws, Administration of Estates of Deceased Persons: Report of the National Committee for Uniform Succession Laws to the Standing Committee of Attorneys General: Volume 4, Queensland Law Reform Commission Report No 65 (2009) Draft Administration of Estates Bill 2009 cl 435 ('Administration of Estates: Volume 4').

-9.86 The Commission's consultation paper on small estates asked whether this change would be appropriate.
-Moores Legal agreed that:

-... although the overall effect of the amendment would perhaps be equivocal, it would assist by changing the focus away from a liability approach to a protection approach... the reworded section would allow informal administrators to feel that their role and actions are legitimised.53

-9.87 Other submissions called for a redrafted, simplified section, noting that this would allow informal administrators to readily understand their potential liability and its limits.
-The Commission agrees and thus recommends that the provision outlining the liability of informal administrators be redrafted along the lines of the National Committee's model provision.
+- 9.86 The Commission's consultation paper on small estates asked whether this change would be appropriate.52 Moores Legal agreed that: - ... although the overall effect of the amendment would perhaps be equivocal, it would assist by changing the focus away from a liability approach to a protection approach... the reworded section would allow informal administrators to feel that their role and actions are legitimised.53 - 9.87 Other submissions called for a redrafted, simplified section, noting that this would allow informal administrators to readily understand their potential liability and its limits.54 The Commission agrees and thus recommends that the provision outlining the liability of informal administrators be redrafted along the lines of the National Committee's model provision.